Identify the number of orthologous genes between two species.

 these options will aggregate many-to-one gene mappings

-after dropping any duplicate genes in the output_species
+after dropping any duplicate genes in the output_species.

 Number of digits to round to when printing percentages.

-Return just the ortholog mapping
+If FALSE, return only the ortholog mapping

-Number of cores to parallelise each
+Number of cores to parallelize across target_species.

 Print messages.